ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Notes

-1. Stencils provided as PREVIEW are subject to change.
+1. Stencils provided as PREVIEW and other stencils are subject to change.

 2. Groups are provided to help organize diagrams:

 ![Groups](/images/groups.png)

-3. Redesigned icons include:
+3. Alternative icons include:

 ![RedesignedIcons](/images/redesignedicons.png)

-4. Recently added icons include:
+4. New icons include:

 ![NewIcons](/images/newicons.png)